SimonFJ20/website/articles/programming/goto_considered_useful_in_contexts_of_syntactical_inadequacies.md

 The idea behind guard clauses is, that the happy path, meaning the intended optimal path through the code should be sequential.
 To achieve this, every time a non-optimal condition is met, eg. an error, the code should break control flow instead of branching.

-In C, there is two options for implementing guard clauses using syntactically structured controlflow. *The first option* is by extracting the subject code out into it's own function and then using return statements to break controlflow in the guards.
+In C, there is two options for implementing guard clauses using syntactically structured control flow. *The first option* is by extracting the subject code out into it's own function and then using return statements to break control flow in the guards.
 See the following example.

 ```c
 /// @returns 0 if ok